viamrobotics/ocean-prefilter/README.md

 When you configure a machine with this module, the module:
 - Locates the horizon, crops the image to only include the water, and then divides the water into patches.
-- Performs feature extraction on the resulting patches, average pooling the the patches with a window size of (10, 2) and taking the RGB mean of each sub-patch
+- Performs feature extraction on the resulting patches, average pooling the the patches with a window size of (10, 2) and taking the mean of the R, G, B channels for each resulting sub-patch
-- Classifies the frame using XGBoost - this will trigger if any patch in the given image is found interesting
+- Classifies the frame using XGBoost - this will trigger if any patch in the given image is found "interesting"

 Strong motion of the waves or bobbing up-and-down of the boat can trigger the pre-filter.
 This vision service only returns one label classification called `TRIGGER` with a confidence of `1.0`.